-IMAGEFILTER = filter name, blend name
+IMAGEFILTER = filter name, blend name, mask file

-filter name: the filter may be one of the following:

-NEAREST

-DRAFT

-LINEAR

-COSINE

-SPLINE

-LANCZOS

-MITCHELL

-blend name: the blending routine may be one of the following:

-SOLID

-ADD

-SUB

-MOD

-DARKEN

-LIGHTEN

-SCREEN

-DODGE

-BURN

-DIFFERENCE

-EXCLUSION

-AVERAGE SCALE

-BLENDADD

-BLENDMOD

-IMAGEFILTER=LANCZOS

-IMAGELIMIT

-This directive fills four variables with the values of the coordinates that delimit an image, specifying a background color, optionally with a threshold (zero for detecting every color different from the background, 100 for a difference between total white and total black).
+filter name: the filter may be one of the following: NEAREST DRAFT LINEAR COSINE SPLINE LANCZOS MITCHELL blend name: the blending routine may be one of the following: SOLID ADD SUB MOD DIV DARKEN LIGHTEN SCREEN DODGE BURN DIFFERENCE EXCLUSION AVERAGE SCALE BLENDADD BLENDMOD mask file: every image is drawn using the transparency layer of the png file indicated as a parameter Example: IMAGEFILTER=LANCZOS IMAGELIMIT This directive fills four variables with the values of the coordinates that delimit an image, specifying a background color, optionally with a threshold (zero for detecting every color different from the background, 100 for a difference between total white and total black).
 You can use these variables in other commands.

-IMAGELIMIT = "range", pos x, pos y, width, height, html color, threshold width: width of the area (in cm)
+Syntax: IMAGELIMIT = "range", pos x, pos y, width, height, html color, threshold The four variables are: PL (left) PR (right) PT (top) PB (bottom) Parameters: "range": a set of cards pos x: horizontal position (in cm)

+width: width of the area (in cm)